mathewpareles/LLM-Research/README.md

-This library tests GPT-3's reasoning ability on the LEGO reasoning task (https://arxiv.org/pdf/2206.04301.pdf).
+## Goal

+In this library, we hope to answer the question: "How does GPT-3 solve reasoning tasks?"

+We provide evidence that GPT-3 uses simple attention patterns to solve reasoning tasks.
+Specifically, we show that GPT-3 uses a consistent approach to solve the [LEGO reasoning task](https://arxiv.org/pdf/2206.04301.pdf), regardless of the size, syntax, or scrambling of the input.
-We find evidence that GPT-3 uses a consistent attention pattern to solve the LEGO reasoning task.
-We hope to reverse-engineer this attention pattern and make it human-interpretable.
+This suggests that GPT-3 has an internal circuit that it consistently uses to solve this task.
+Our end goal is to reverse-engineer this circuit and make it human-interpretable.

 ## Results

-We find that GPT-3's performance scales linearly with the length of the hint it is given, suggesting that GPT-3 consistently uses the same attention pattern across many versions of the LEGO reasoning task.
+We find that GPT-3's performance scales linearly with the length of the hint it is given, on all versions of the LEGO reasoning task that we tested.
+This suggests that GPT-3 uses the same attention pattern each time it solves the task.

 <p align="center">
 <img src="images/1.png" alt="12 hints 1" width="300"/>